moodle-an-hochschulen/moodle-local_navbarplus/README.md

 ### 2. Reset user tour link

 With this setting you can place a Font Awesome map icon in the navbar with which the user is able to restart the user tour for the current page.
 By default Boost places the link to reset the user tour within the footer.
-This might not be eye cathing.
+This might not be eye catching.
 With this setting you can place the link to the more visible navbar.

 Please note: